Needham lifts GSI Technology Inc. [GSIT] price estimate. Who else is bullish?

-GSI Technology Inc. stock has also loss -2.09% of its value over the past 7 days.
-However, GSIT stock has inclined by 413.01% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 231.42% and gained 332.95% year-on date.
+GSI Technology Inc. stock has also gained 22.56% of its value over the past 7 days.
+However, GSIT stock has inclined by 516.11% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 385.71% and gained 430.64% year-on date.

 Sponsored